-No harm, no foul, often used to be the argument of certain employers, as part of their defense to failure-to-accommodate claims.
+No harm, no foul often used to be the argument of certain employers, as part of their defense to failure-to-accommodate claims.
 In other words, if there was no adverse job action that came as a result of a failure to accommodate, the failure to accommodate claim was non-existent.

 The New Jersey Supreme Court, however, ruled unanimously on June 8, 2021, in Richter v.
-Oakland Bd. of Educ., (A-23-19) (083273), that an adverse employment action is not a required element of a failure-to-accommodate claim pursuant to the state’s Law Against Discrimination (LAD).
+Oakland Bd. of Educ., (A-23-19) (083273), that an adverse employment action is not a required element of a failure-to-accommodate claim under the state’s Law Against Discrimination (LAD).
 Instead, “[t]he wrongful act for purposes of a failure-to-accommodate claim is the employer’s failure to perform its duty, not a further adverse employment action that the employee must suffer.”

 The plaintiff, Mary Richter, was a middle school teacher for the Oakland Board of Education (Board).
 She was a longtime Type-1 diabetic.
 During the 2012-13 school year, Ms. Richter was scheduled for a 1:05 PM lunch break on Tuesdays and Wednesdays.
 Believing that her blood sugar would run low on these days, Ms. Richter requested an earlier lunch break.
-She was told by the school that they would look into it, but was ultimately advised that her schedule could not be changed.
+She was told by the school that they would look into it but was ultimately advised that her schedule could not be changed.

 Ms. Richter filed a claim under the Workers’ Compensation Act (WCA) for her workplace injuries, with the Board paying $18,940.94 for her medical bills and $9,792.40 for temporary disability benefits.
 Ms. Richter additionally received $77,200.00 in partial total permanent disability benefits.
 Thereafter, she brought a claim for failure to accommodate under LAD, which following two summary judgment motions and subsequent appeals, came before the New Jersey Supreme Court.